 For those programs outside of Canada, you are offering an important service to your students by becoming approved.
 They will then be able to have access to all of the Canadian resources that cannot be offered outside of Canada.
 This will draw more Canadians to your program.

-Registration with Canadian Association for Integrative Nutrition and the Health Coach Alliance helps ensure that the general public can find properly trained, knowledgeable practitioners and sound guidance.
+Registration with the Canadian Association for Integrative Nutrition helps ensure that the general public can find properly trained, knowledgeable practitioners and sound guidance.

 Added recognition and credibility for your graduates

 Higher success rates for your graduates